Moupali/spring-xml-demo/README.md

 3. Using ApplicationContext
 Create a spring-xml-demo repo and push the code to master branch.

-Task 3:
-From the constructor-injection branch of spring-xml-demo repo create a autowire-xml branch.
-For the Movie bean, delete the constructor based object injection in the bean definition file (beans.xml) that injects an Actor bean.
-Use autowire byName in the Movie bean to inject an Actor bean.
-Run the application.
-Create another Movie bean and try autowire byType.
-Run the application and note the exception thrown.
-Fix the Movie bean by removing autowire byType and using constructor injection instead.
-Push the code to autowire-xml branch.

 Task 4:
 From the autowire-xml branch of spring-xml-demo repo create an aware-interface